rails/rails/guides/source/4_2_release_notes.md

 ### `assert_select`

-`assert_select` is now based on Nokogiri, making it (TODO: betterer).
+`assert_select` is now based on Nokogiri.
 As a result, some previously-valid selectors are now unsupported.
 If your application is using any of these spellings, you will need to update them:

 *   Values in attribute selectors may need to be quoted if they contain non-alphanumeric characters.